canarybuilds/zulip/templates/zerver/help/animated-gifs-from-giphy.md

 ## Privacy

-GIPHY is a third-party service owned by Facebook, and any text you enter into Zulip's GIPHY search box will be sent by your browser to GIPHY's servers via the GIPHY API.
+GIPHY is a third-party service owned by Facebook, and any text you enter into Feniks Chat's GIPHY search box will be sent by your browser to GIPHY's servers via the GIPHY API.
 Because this request is done directly by your browser, GIPHY will be able to see your IP address, and may use that data to track you, similar to if you visited the